 Retention is the number of students that stay enrolled at a school over time.
 This is a way to get a sense of how satisfied students are with their school experience, and if they have the support necessary to succeed in college.

-About 69% of students who start at Mary Hardin-Baylor return for their second year of college.
+Out of all the first-year, full-time undergrads who start at Mary Hardin-Baylor, around 69% return for their sophomore year.
 Around 51% of students who started at Mary Hardin-Baylor earn their Bachelor's degrees within six years.
 Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.